 Clo051, a dimeric Clostridium derived type IIs restriction endonuclease

 Cas-CLOVER offers commercial use in a single simple license, maintains the ease of design and implementation and offers the ability to avoid unwanted off-target mutations commonly generated in using CRISPR-Cas9.
 The frustrations of being unable to readily license CRISPR fueled a decade of new discoveries.
 Cas-CLOVER has already been validated in dozens of cell lines, including commercially important suspension CHO and HEK293 cells for bioproduction of biologics.
-Tobacco and other crops as well as yeast have been successfully edited with Cas-CLOVER.
+Cas-CLOVER also yields efficient knockouts in primary human T cells2 (see Figure 3 below).
+Further, tobacco and other crops, as well as yeast, have been successfully edited with Cas-CLOVER.